 Clear RAM on iPhone and iPad

-3. Delete Safari Cache
+3. Clear Safari Cache

-Safari is the default browser on your iPhone and like all internet browsers it stores information about websites that you visit and other data in its cache.
+Safari is the default browser on iPhone and like all internet browsers it stores information about websites that you visit and other data in its cache.

 You can periodically clear out Safari cache and delete cached files and data by following these steps.

-3. Scroll down and tap on Clear History and Website Data.
+2. On Safari screen, scroll down and tap on Clear History and Website Data.